sbalot/EpicSHACLVisualizer/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 This project is used to demostrate validation using SHACL rules.

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+Some sample rules are available at (https://github.com/sbalot/BIM4Ren_SHACLDB/tree/main/Shapes), while sample data graphs are available at (https://github.com/sbalot/BIM4Ren_SHACLDB/tree/main/Data)

 <p align="right">(<a href="#top">back to top</a>)</p>